its-fonsy/cheb_filter/README.md

 	git clone https://github.com/its-fonsy/cheb_filter.git
 	cd cheb_filter

+To work correctly the script need `Amax Amin fp fs G` (in this order) as parameter when lunch.
+So an example of correct use would be

 	python -B cheb.py 1 20 15000 20000 5

 the `-B` flag is for preventing python to generate the folder `__pycache__`.